College of Languages, Linguistics and Literature

 The department offers the MA in English with four concentrations: literary studies in English, composition and rhetoric, creative writing, and cultural studies in Asia/Pacific.
 It offers the PhD in these and other areas, for the doctoral program is sufficiently flexible to allow students to develop individualized courses of study.
 Students applying for the MA are expected to have a bachelor's degree in English or a closely related field.
 PhD applicants normally will have completed the MA in English.
 In addition to the application and transcripts required by Graduate Education, all applicants must submit directly to the department three letters of recommendation and the GRE General Test scores.
 Applicants must also submit a comprehensive statement of professional goals and objectives; PhD students must submit a representative sample of their writing (scholarly paper or MA thesis); those interested in a dissertation with a creative emphasis must also submit examples of their creative work.
 The completed application should be sent to Graduate Education by December 1 for the PhD program and January 1 for the MA program.
 Complete information on the application process is provided on the department's website.

 Courses for the MA and PhD are to be selected from the list of English (ENG) courses, although advanced courses in other disciplines may be substituted with the prior approval of the graduate director.
-The consent of the instructor is required for ENG 691, 699, 700, and 800; the consent of the graduate director is required for all graduate courses.

 Plan A (Thesis) Requirements